-Any appropriate proposal submitted by a shareholder and intended to be presented at the 2014 Annual Meeting must be submitted in writing to our Secretary at 2915 Commers Drive, Suite 900, Eagan, Minnesota 55121 and received no later than April 29, 2014, to be includable in the Company's proxy statement and related proxy, if the 2014 annual meeting is held within 30 days of September 10, 2014.
-If the annual meeting is not held within 30 days of such date, then the Company will disclose the deadline for such proposals, if different.
+Any appropriate proposal submitted by a shareholder and intended to be presented at the 2014 Annual Meeting must be submitted in writing to our Secretary at 2915 Commers Drive, Suite 900, Eagan, Minnesota 55121 and received no later than July 31, 2014, to be includable in the Company's proxy statement and related proxy.
 A shareholder proposal will need to comply with the Securities and Exchange Commission ("SEC") regulations under Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding the inclusion of shareholder proposals in company-sponsored proxy materials.
 Although the Board of Directors will consider shareholder proposals, we reserve the right to omit from our proxy statement, or to vote against, shareholder proposals that we are not required to include under the Exchange Act, including Rule 14a-8.